top of page

 Borders Primary Schools

 Providing Borders primaries with x10 birdboxes each

-The Borders Primary Schools Birdbox Project is now in its second year.
-With 200 boxes already delivered and a further 200 under construction by Tom in his workshop at St. Mary’s School, Melrose, the Project is well on its way to delivering x10 birdboxes to each of the 60 Borders primary schools.
+The Borders Primary Schools Birdbox Project is now in its third year.
+With 400 boxes already delivered and a further 200 under construction by Tom in his workshop at Bloomfield Cottage, the Project is well on its way to delivering x10 birdboxes to each of the 60 Borders primary schools.

 The Borders Primary Schools Birdbox Project is funded by the Nineveh Charitable Trust and is being delivered by GreenTweed Eco with the assistance of Tweed Forum.
 We were delighted to receive the support of the RSPB, British Trust for Ornithology and many other charities.

 The Project was also awarded the 2020 Young People’s Trust for the Environment/TOTAL Better Energy Schools Award and the 2020 Scottish Land & Estates Conservation Award and GreenTweed Eco was shortlisted for the RSPB’s 2020 Youth & Education Nature of Scotland Award – arguably Scotland’s biggest conservation and environmental award

 See the Borders Primary Schools Birdbox Project featured on the Tweed Forum website!

 Borders Bird Box Project: Projects